 The E2 visa is renewable as long as your business remains active and meets the requirements.
 That means you can stay in the U.S. for years to come, grow your business, and bring your family along with you.
 Your spouse can even apply for work authorization, and your kids can live and study in the U.S.

-And you don’t have to figure it out on your own— a U.S. franchise consultant for an E2 Visa can help you find the right opportunity, guide you through the process, and connect you with the right legal and financial resources to make it happen.
+And you don’t have to figure it out on your own—a U.S. franchise consultant for an E2 Visa, Adam Goldman, can help you find the right opportunity, guide you through the process, and connect you with the right legal and financial resources to make it happen.

 Leave a Reply